 ISSN 1000-3665 CN 11-2202/P

 • Loess, widely distributed across northwestern China, is a Quaternary aeolian deposit characterized by its pronounced collapsibility.
-Owing to its naturally metastable structure, loess exhibits high strength under low-moisture conditions but may experience significant deformation when subjected to loading/wetting, thereby triggering serious geohazards such as landslides and subsidence.
-Based on the authors’ long-term research, this paper presents a comprehensive review of the micro-macro mechanisms, theoretical models, and evaluation methods of loess collapsibility.
-By comparing the microstructures, water retention properties, and compression and shear behavior of intact, compacted, and reconstituted loess, the coupled effects of soil structure and suction on collapse properties are elucidated.
-Furthermore, an elastoplastic constitutive model incorporating coupled structure-suction effects, and a simplified method for evaluating loess collapsibility, are developed.
-Combining the proposed simplified method with machine learning techniques and time domain reflectometry (TDR), an approach for in-situ rapid evaluation of loess collapsibility is proposed.
+Owing to its naturally metastable structure, loess presents high strength under low-moisture conditions but may experience significant deformation when subjected to loading/wetting, thereby triggering serious geohazards such as landslides and subsidence.
+This paper comprehensively reviewed the micro-mechanisms, theoretical models, and evaluation methods of loess collapsibility.
+By comparing the microstructures, water retention properties, and compression and shear behavior of intact, compacted, and reconstituted loess, the coupled effects of soil structure and suction on collapse properties were elucidated.
+Furthermore, an elastoplastic constitutive model incorporating coupled structure-suction effects, and a simplified method for evaluating loess collapsibility, were developed.
+Combining the proposed simplified method with machine learning techniques and time domain reflectometry (TDR), an approach for in-situ rapid evaluation of loess collapsibility was proposed.
 These studies provide both theoretical and technical support for the assessment and mitigation of loess-related geohazards and engineering issues.

 • loading